-The capacitor storages energy in the form of electric field, however, inductor stores energy in form of magnetic field due to the self-induction phenomenon.
-A cable where a current circulates, has on its surroundings a magnetic field.
-The direction of flow of the magnetic field is establishes by the Right hand Law.
+The capacitor storages energy in the form of electric field, however, the inductor – coil stores energy in the form of magnetic field due to the self-induction phenomenon.
+A cable, where a current circulates, has on its surroundings a magnetic field.
+The direction of flow of the magnetic field is establishing by the Right-hand law.

 One of the interesting features is its opposition to abrupt changes in the electric current flowing through them.
 This means that when we try to modify the current that circulates through them (for example: to be connected and disconnected to a power source of continuous current), it will try to maintain its previous condition.

-In other words: The inductor is an element that reacts against the changes of the electric current that flows through it creating a voltage on its terminals that opposes the applied voltage.
+In other words: an inductor is an element that reacts against the changes of the electric current that flows through it, creating a voltage on its terminals that opposes the applied voltage.
 This is proportional to the rate of change of the current.

 The inductance measures the value of opposition of the inductor to the flow of the electric current and it is measured in henry (H).
-We may find values of milihenrys (mH).
+We may find values of milihenrys (mH), microhenrys (uH).
 This value depends on the following:

 - The number of turns that the inductor has (the more turns, the bigger the inductance).